Does paying off debt in collections improve credit scores?

 Collection accounts, and the late or missed payments that lead to them, may lower your credit scores.
 In fact, for some credit scoring models, payment history is the most significant factor that impacts scores.
 Payment history accounts for 40% of VantageScore 3.0 credit scores and 41% of VantageScore 4.0 scores.
 FICO says that payment history makes up 35% of its credit scores.

 Collection accounts and other derogatory marks may stay on your credit reports for up to seven years.
-However, whether a collection account is paid or unpaid can change how it affects your scores.
+However, whether a collection account is paid or unpaid may change how it impacts your scores.

 Can the type of debt being collected affect how much your credit score is impacted?

 Medical collection debt is treated differently than other types of collection debt.
-These types of medical collection debt are not allowed to show up on credit reports:
+The following types of medical collection debt aren’t allowed to show up on credit reports:

 Because these kinds of medical collection debt don’t show up on your credit reports, they typically won’t affect your credit scores either.
-The CFPB says that if you find any of these items on your credit reports, you should dispute them immediately.
-If you can’t pay your medical bills, there are financial assistance programs that may be able to help.
+The CFPB says that if you find any of these items on your credit reports, you should dispute them.

-Does paying off debt in collections automatically improve your credit score?
+How will paying debt in collections improve credit scores?

 There isn’t a universal answer to how paying off collection accounts will impact your scores.
-There are many different types of credit scoring models.
-And each one may use different information and methods to calculate scores.
+Different credit scoring models may use different information and methods to calculate scores.

 Some credit scoring models may treat paid and unpaid collection accounts the same.
 Others may only penalize unpaid collection accounts.
-This is the case for FICO Score 9, FICO Score 10, VantageScore 3.0 and VantageScore 4.0 credit scores, according to Experian.
-For these credit scoring models, paying off collection accounts may help improve your scores.
+According to Experian®, another of the three major credit bureaus, paying off collection accounts may help improve your scores for these credit scoring models:

 How much will your credit score increase after paying off collections?